 Spark Innovators / Seed Funding

-Spark sees that it is the people and not just a good idea that make meaningful improvements a success.
-If you have noticed a problem and whether you have an idea already or not, if you are interested in learning about how to use healthcare design principals to improve your unit/hospital/etc. we want to hear from you / your group.
+Spark sees that it is people and not just good ideas that make meaningful improvements a success.
+If you have noticed a problem in your clinical area, whether you have an idea already or not, and if you are interested in learning about how to use healthcare design principals to improve your unit/hospital/etc. we want to hear from you!

 After learning about design and innovation, Spark Innovators will have the opportunity to pitch for micro-funding for their own project to get it started (up to €3,000 available per individual or group).

-Applications for individual and group projects open in March
+Applications for individual and group projects open August 16th 2021!

-We welcome ideas from a range of innovators, all nursing and midwifery, allied health professionals and doctors are encouraged to apply.
-We want to help you to develop solutions from process improvements to the introduction of new devices.
+We welcome ideas from a range of innovators, all nursing and midwifery, health and social care professionals and doctors are encouraged to apply.
+We want to help you to develop solutions; from process improvements, to the introduction of new devices.
 Preference is given to those who show enthusiasm for bringing about positive change and making meaningful improvements where you work.
-We will help you in developing your projects which are affordable, feasible, bring value your service and have the potential to be scaled up.
+We will help you to develop your projects which are affordable, feasible, bring value to your service and have the potential to be scaled up.
 Funding is awarded on a once-off basis.

 Spark Funding has previously been awarded to support: